jafaryor/knowledge-base/Web/Optimization/image.md

 The JPG is “lossy” - which means that when the data is compressed, unnecessary information is deleted from the file permanently.
 That means that some quality will be lost or compromised when any file is converted to a JPG.

 Think of JPG as the default file format for uploading pictures to the web, unless they need transparency, have text in them, are animated, or would benefit from color changes (like logos or icons).

+### PNG (Portable Network Graphics)
+Represents a bit-mapped graphics format.
+The PNG images could be palette based or in formats such as grayscale or RGB.
+PNG supports 24 bits per pixel, so that a single image could reference over 16 million colors, as compared to the palette of 256 distinct colors supported by the GIF format.

+PNG (Portable Network Graphics) is a file format used for lossless image compression.
+PNG has almost entirely replaced the Graphics Interchange Format (GIF) that was widely used in the past.

+Like a GIF, a PNG file is compressed in lossless fashion, meaning all image information is restored when the file is decompressed during viewing.
+A PNG file is not intended to replace the JPEG format, which is "lossy" but lets the creator make a trade-off between file size and image quality when the image is compressed.
+Typically, an image in a PNG file can be 10 percent to 30 percent more compressed than in a GIF format.

+One of the standout features of PNG is its support of transparency.

 ### GIF (Graphics Interchange Format)
 GIFs are “lossless” - meaning that a GIF retains all the data contained in the file, but they are smaller than JPGs, specifically because they only accommodate up to 256 indexed colors.